 “Fly Braniff Airlines, Fly… err, Naked?”
 That, at least, could be easily confused with the message that Braniff Airlines was trying to communicate when it launched its “Fly in Leather” to the Hispanic and Latin America market, to promote the airline’s new first-class seats.
 Braniff translated “Fly in Leather” to “Vuela en Cuero”, which literally means “Fly in leather”, but which sounds nearly identical to “Vuela en Cueros”, the Spanish for “Fly Naked”.
 The promotion may have appealed to some flyers, but it was far from the message the airline was intending to send.

 So whether it’s angry Mexicans or nudist flyers, international marketing campaigns can embarrass companies and cost them millions of dollars.
 But then again if Coca-Cola, Burger King and Braniff Airlines have all managed to get the world talking then it might be less of a balls up and more of a bucks up!

-Printsome are a T-shirt printing company based in the UK, offering solutions to marketing companies, advertising execs and more.
-For a quote on garment printing, some advice or a cup of tea, you can get in touch with an adviser by clicking here.
+Printsome is a T-shirt printing company based in the UK, offering solutions to marketing companies, advertising execs and more from Newcastle to Dundee.
+For a quote on custom hoodies, some advice or a cup of tea, you can get in touch with an adviser!